KantaraInitiative/DistributedAssurance/OpenID Self Issued Identifier.md

 ### 5.3 Redirection Methods

 The other potential extension would allow the use of a different redirection method in place of, or as well as, the OPENID:// in the core spec section 7.3.
-This would require the user's OP to provider discovery in some sense prior to the client sending the request to the user.
+This would require the user's OP to provide discovery in some sense prior to the client sending the request to the user.

 ### 5.4 Recovery